by Chuck Giametta

 More user-friendly is BMW’s iDrive central infotainment control.
 A twister/push/pivot aluminum coaster supplemented by big buttons, iDrive has come to define a precision interface and is an inviting alternative to the system’s voice commands.
 Available frivolities will again include gesture control that adjusts audio volume with a twirl of your finger in the air, as well as the automaker’s Intelligent Personal Assistant, a virtual concierge that answers to “Hey, BMW.”

 All passengers will continue to enjoy spacious seating in an airy cabin rife with small-items storage.
-The trunk will remain among the largest in class, at 17 cubic feet.
-Positioning the 330e’s lithium-ion battery cells beneath its rear seat means the plug-in model shouldn’t sacrifice much if any trunk volume, although it’s unknown whether its rear seatback (or the M3’s) will have the 40/20/40 split/fold capability standard on the other models.
+On gas-only models, the trunk will remain among the largest in class, at 17 cubic feet.
+Positioning the 330e’s lithium-ion battery module beneath its rear seat reduces trunk volume to 13.2 cubic feet, but the plug-in retains the 40/20/40 split/fold rear seatback standard on the other models (whether the ’21 M3 will have a folding rear seatback is unknown).

 Despite some anomalous plastic details, interior materials will again be solid enough.
 But compared with the opulence of Mercedes-Benz, the elegance of Lexus (and now, Genesis), and the sophistication of Audi, expect a relatively sterile environment.

-Look for the ’21 3 Series Sport Line to return leatherette upholstery and gloss-black accents and the Luxury Line to continue with full leather upholstery and wood trim (full leather will be optional otherwise).
+Look for the ’21 3 Series Sport Line to return leatherette upholstery and gloss-black accents.
+Expect full leather to be standard on the Luxury Line and optional except on the 330e.
+The Luxury and plug-in will come with real wood accents, though.
 The M Sport-optioned and M340i models will come with leatherette, their own sport front seats, M Sport leather steering wheel, and tech-patterned aluminum trim.
 The M3 should mix and match all that while adding specific instrumentation and shift levers, plus super-bolstered cloth-and-leather seats.

 Not for the carryover 330i and M340i models.
 The 330i will return with a turbocharged 2.0-liter four-cylinder engine of 255 horsepower and 295 pound-feet of torque.
 Teamed again with a quick-shifting eight-speed automatic transmission, this engine furnishes fine overall acceleration and alert response once you’re underway.
 Judicious throttle application can mitigate some off-idle lag that manifests as lethargy away from a stop and an aggravating pause in low-speed traffic.
 Expect about 5.6 seconds 0-60 mph with rear-wheel drive, 5.3 with xDrive all-wheel drive.